UjsGit/Notes-on-OSINT/README.md

 ---

 ## Images
+Define your purpose with the image.
+Whether you want to find the location of a place or product or person.
-First of all do image reverse search using google lens.
+First of all do image reverse search using [google lens](https://images.google.com/).
 [Yandex](https://yandex.com/images/) is a very good alternative.
 It comes with features like Similar images, sites and color search.